S-Life Mag

 Our bodies are innately brilliant.
 They’re constantly communicating when we need more or less of certain nutrients, when we’re thirsty, hungry, sleepy, or satiated, and more.
 Body intelligence—a foundational pillar of our Nutritional Philosophy—is all about listening to these internal cues and, as a result, building a body we can trust and listen to.

 Because body intelligence is unique to everyone, so is how it’s defined.
-We reached out to the experts in our orbit, from our Sakara Science Council members and beloved chefs, to our very own founders, for their takes.
+We reached out to the experts in our orbit, from scientists and well-being experts, to beloved chefs, to our very own founders, for their takes.

 Body Intelligence Is…